aniketghatak/student-performance-analysis/README.md

 # **Project Introduction**

-This notebook is about the analysis of marks scored by studnets in various subjects.
+This project is about the analysis of marks scored by students in various subjects.

 The dataset includes scores from three test scores of students at a (fictional) public school and a variety of personal and socio-economic factors that may have interaction effects upon them.